thelovelab/tximeta/inst/script/tximeta.knit.md

 ### Basic functionality

-* Switching `rowRanges` from transcript ranges to exons-by-transcript ranges list
+* Switching `rowRanges` from transcript ranges to exons-by-transcript ranges list, or from gene ranges to exons-by-gene ranges list.
-* Summarization to gene-level (where building `tx2gene` is no longer necessary)
 * As is already supported in the `tximport` release, also import inferential variance matrices (Gibbs samples or bootstrap samples)